Version effective from January 1st, 2019,

 Together with those sheets given to the judge, a summary table where all cats are gathered by breed, coat colour, judgment class (by decreasing order) and sex must be provided.

-The original document supplemented by the name of the cat and the name of the exhibitor must be delivered to the latter at the end of the show.
+The original appreciation sheet, supplemented by the name of the cat and the name of the exhibitor, must be delivered to the latter at the end of the show.

 The catalogue must include the following rubrics: